smmd/smmd.github.io/_posts/2023-04-27-hidden-cost-of-social-media-for-developers.md

 You can think of more uses with a good impact.
 Good luck browsing there.

 Before finishing this post, I want to give you some advice.
 Keep in mind the number of people on social media vs the real people;
-- This planet has an approximate population of **8000** million.
+- This planet has an approximate population of **8 billion**.
-- Around **5160** of those millions have an Internet connection.
+- Around **5.16 billion** of those have an Internet connection.
-- Around **300** millions of those use Twitter(as example).
+- Around **300 million** of those use Twitter (as an example).
-- And more than once the content creators who feel **powerful** do not even reach **1** million.
+- And more than once, the content creators who feel **powerful** do not even reach **1 million**.

 Stay aware of your reach and the impact you can make; that means remembering these numbers the next time you participate in a "Tech Drama".
 And also, as part of this point, consider the differences in a person's behaviour on the Internet and face-to-face.
 There are many.
 Let's think more about our actions in the virtual world, not for others, nor to maintain followers, but for our good and growth.

-Thanks for getting here, happy Social Media interaction! if you read me, say hi!
+Thanks for getting here!
+Happy social media interaction!
+If you read this, say hi!